joshmu/ts-swarm/README.md

 ## Troubleshooting

-If you encounter any issues while using TS-SWARM, try the following:

-1. **Runtime Errors**: Enable debug mode by setting `debug: true` in the `swarm.run()` options to get more detailed logs.

-If you're still experiencing issues, please [open an issue](https://github.com/joshmu/ts-swarm/issues) on the GitHub repository with a detailed description of the problem and steps to reproduce it.
+If you're experiencing issues, please [open an issue](https://github.com/joshmu/ts-swarm/issues) on the GitHub repository with a detailed description of the problem and steps to reproduce it.

 ## Acknowledgements